Lithuanian voters to give harsh verdict on austerity

 An opinion poll this week showed the Social Democrats were the most popular party, with 16.9 percent.
 The Labour party, likely coalition partner for the Social Democrats, had 15.8 percent.
 The prime minister’s Homeland Union was on 7.9 percent.

-Butkevicius, the Social Democrat leader, has promised to soften the impact of market forces on the sick, the old and the jobless.
+Social Democrat leader Algirdas Butkevicius has promised to raise the minimum wage and make the rich pay more tax.

-He has also said if elected he aims for Lithuania to adopt the euro in 2015, a year later than planned now.
-That would give him a breathing space before he has to get the economy in line with the euro’s exacting membership criteria.
+He has also said he aims for Lithuania to adopt the euro single currency in 2015, a year later than planned now, allowing him to run a bigger deficit than euro accession rules permit.

-Butkevicius said he will though keep the deficit within three percent of gross domestic product as demanded by EU rules.
+“Their (the government‘s) ideology leaves a person to their own fate and to the markets which, it claims, solve everything,” Butkevicius, a former finance minister, said this week.

-Instead, he plans to raise money by, among other things, improving energy efficiency so Lithuania can reduce the amount of natural gas it buys from Russia.
-“We don’t like to export our money from Lithuania to Russia,” he told Reuters on Sunday.
+“We say the government needs to be responsible for everyone: for the sick, the old, the young who cannot find work.”

-However, economists say the country’s still-delicate finances dictate that whoever is in government will have to stick, for the most part, to the existing austerity programme.
+However, economists say the country’s still-delicate finances dictate that whoever is in government will have to stick, for the most part, to the existing austerity program.

-The wild card in the election is a new anti-establishment party, called Path of Courage.
-It could attract protest votes from Lithuanians who feel that all the main parties have taken a turn in power and failed to make life any better.
+The wild card in the election is a new anti-establishment group, called Path of Courage, which could attract protest votes from Lithuanians who are exasperated with all the established parties.

 Lithuania’s complex electoral system means Sunday’s vote may not produce a clear-cut result.
 It will be followed by negotiations to form a governing coalition.
 A second round will take place in two weeks to settle races in local districts where no candidate won a clear majority.